meriffa/blog/Resources/Documents/References.md

 ## LLDB Commands

 * bpmd                                                    Creates a breakpoint at the specified managed method in the specified module.
+E.g. `bpmd ByteZoo.Blog.App.dll ByteZoo.Blog.App.Controllers.Concepts.TypeController.Execute`.
+In case of set breakpoint error use `export DOTNET_EnableWriteXorExecute=0`.
 * breakpoint delete, br del                               Delete the specified breakpoint(s).
 If no breakpoints are specified, delete them all.
 * breakpoint list, br l                                   List some or all breakpoints at configurable levels of detail.
 * breakpoint set, br s                                    Sets a breakpoint or set of breakpoints in the executable.